LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 ## Describing components and their configuration
 {:#describing-components}

-In this section, we introduce a vocabulary for describing software components and how they can be instantiated.
+In this section, we introduce the _Object-Oriented Components_ ontology for describing software components and how they can be instantiated.
 We provide an example of the application of this vocabulary to object-oriented software components using JavaScript.

 {:.todo}